WatForm/fortress/README.md

 # Fortress

-Fortress is a command-line tool and library for finite model finding in many-sorted first order logic (MSFOL) with equality.
+Fortress is a command-line tool and library for manipulating many-sorted first order logic (MSFOL) (plus transitive closure and hopefully soon, set cardinality) formulas with SMT solvers.
+In particular, given scopes for all the sorts of the problem, Fortress can transform problems into formulas within the equality with uninterpreted functions decidable subset of MSFOL.

 Fortress takes as input:
 * a first-order logic theory specified in SMT-LIB 2.6 format (the UF fragment), and
-* a domain size ("scope") for each sort.
+* (usually) a domain size ("scope") for each sort.

 It answers whether the theory has a satisfying interpretation (a "model" or "solution") with the given domain sizes.